sigee/stormcrawler/external/solr/archetype/src/main/resources/archetype-resources/README.md

 ### Solr configuration file `solr-conf.yaml`

-For configuring the connection with the Solr server, the following parameters are available: `solr.TYPE.url`, `solr.TYPE.zkhost`, `solr.TYPE.collection`.
+For configuring the connection with the Solr server, the following parameters are available:
+- `solr.TYPE.url`
+- `solr.TYPE.zkhost`
+- `solr.TYPE.collection`

 In the previous example `TYPE` can be one of the following values: